Progressive Checkerboards for Autoregressive Multiscale Image Generation: Experiments

 We train our models on ImageNet \citep{imagenet} at 256x256 resolution, using two model sizes: the small (S) model has 12 transformer layers with hidden dimension 512 and 16 attention heads, while the large (L) model has 20 layers with 1024 hiddens and 16 heads.
 In most ablation experiments we use the S model, trained for 100 epochs with batch size 128 and learning rate $1\times10^{-4}$, dropped to $1\times10^{-5}$ in two steps over 10 epochs.
 The L model is trained for 200 epochs with batch size 64 and learning rate $5\times10^{-5}$, dropped to $1\times10^{-5}$ for 5 epochs, followed by a second effective drop by increasing batch size to 320 via gradient accumulation for the last 5 epochs.
 In all cases, we use AdamW \citep{adamw} optimizer with weight decay 0.01 and ten-crop transforms, running on a single NVIDIA GH200 GPU.

 We use the VAE autoencoder from LlamaGen \citep{llamagen_2024}.
 To better represent smaller image sizes in our multiscale model, we fine-tune by freezing all layers other than the quantizer codebook itself, and retrain the just the codebook layer with a size of 4096 on ImageNet for one epoch, using random image sizes between 16 and 256 and L2 loss on the latent codes.

-To measure sample quality, we use Frechet Inception Distance (FID) \citep{fid} and Inception Score (IS) \citep{inception-score}, computed using 50k samples against the standard reference set using the TensorFlow implementation from \citet{llamagen_2024,dhariwal2021diffusion}.
+To measure sample quality, we compute Frechet Inception Distance (FID) \citep{fid} and Inception Score (IS) \citep{inception-score}, using 50k samples and standard reference set using the TensorFlow implementation from \citet{llamagen_2024,dhariwal2021diffusion}.

 For classifier-free guidance (CFG), we found applying CFG too early in the sampling progression limits diversity, likely due to the first samples' influence on global structure.
 Because of this, we sample the first 5 steps (corresponding to the 1x1 and 2x2 scales when scaling by 2x) with CFG=0, and apply CFG for all subsequent steps.
-Following common practice \citep{par2025,nar2025,zhang_locality-aware_2025}, we perform a sweep of CFG values at 0.1 increments.
+Following common practice \citep{par2025,nar2025,zhang_locality-aware_2025}, we perform a sweep of CFG values at 0.1 increments using the reference set.